Truffle Torte

 I just got back from my trip to Istanbul and I’m so excited to tell you all about it and share pictures of this incredible city and its even more incredible cuisine with you.
 But before I do, I thought I’d tempt you with this truffle cake I recently made for my husband’s birthday.
 He had requested “something chocolaty”, a direction I was more than happy to follow since I had been waiting for an occasion to give this cake a try.

-Truffle cake (or Trüffeltorte, as it’s called in German) is one of those heavenly concoctions that you find in every pastry shop in Vienna.
-This particular version is not for the faint of heart – if you’re on a diet you better click the back button on your browser, because just reading the ingredient list will add five pounds to your weight.
 For the rest of you who are firmly convinced that life is too short to not have your cake and eat it too, there are three layers of dense, hazelnut studded chocolate cake filled with a luxurious, smooth as velvet dark chocolate ganache that is lightly spiked with rum.
 For a smooth finish, the entire cake is enveloped in the same dark chocolate and rum ganache and topped with tiny curls of dark chocolate.
 The contrast between the dense cake and the melt in your mouth ganache is sublime and worth the extra amount of work this cake takes.

 Trüffeltorte